bartoszkwiatek/event-form-app/readme.md

 ```

 ## Tests
-In order to run tests, packages need to be installed locally using `npm install`
+In order to run tests packages need to be installed locally using `npm install`

 ### Frontend unit tests
 in `frontend` folder